rykerboeh/net-zero-analytics-pipeline/README.md

 Bash
 pip install -r requirements.txt
 3. Source the Raw Data
-Download the raw building and telemetry datasets directly from [Link to Kaggle Dataset Here].
+Download the raw building and telemetry datasets directly from https://www.kaggle.com/datasets/cdaclab/unicon/data.

 Place the raw files into your local data/raw/ directory (Note: This directory is blocked by .gitignore to protect storage boundaries).